translate/pootle/docs/server/commands.rst

 list_projects
 ^^^^^^^^^^^^^

-This command prints all the project codes on the server.
-This might be useful for automation.
+Lists all the project codes on the server.
+This might can be useful for automation.

 .. pootle_command:: revision